These 18 states have still not vaccinated at least half of their residents – KION546

 In Colorado, pediatric cases are higher in areas of the state with lower overall vaccination rates, according to state epidemiologist Dr. Rachel Herlihy.

-Also, cases are highest in six to 11-year-olds who are not yet eligible for the vaccine, she said.
+Also, cases are highest in 6- to 11-year-olds who are not yet eligible for the vaccine, she said.

 Not only are cases down where vaccination rates are high, but they are also down in school districts requiring masks, Herlihy said Thursday.